Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 ## Disclaimer

-This Script was originally written by a colleague of mine, and I had beta tested it.
+This Script was originally written by a colleague of mine and I had beta tested it.

-Through our tests, we found ways to optimize this script to be the best it can be in this Macro environment.
+Through our tests and subsequent re-writes, we found ways to optimize this script to be the best it can be in this Macro environment.

 Definitely a Co-Authored Script, details below :smiley:

+Many Thanks to Zacharie Gignac for kickstarting this script :smiley:

 ## Inspiration